chaack1/QuantumCards/README.md

 Pick a gate:
 ```
 The state probabilities are given in the standard order, i.e 0000 0001 0010 0011 ...
 1111.
-In both the wavefunction and the state probabilities, the players bits read from right to left.
+In both the wavefunction and the state probabilities, the players' bits read from right to left.
 For example, in a two player game where both players get two bits, the bitstring '0011' means player 1 has bits in state 11, and player 2 has bits in state 00.
 The win probabilities give the probabilities of winning the game for players 1 through player N, followed by the probability of a tie.

 To play a one-qbit gate, just type the name of the gate, and the bit you play it on separated by a space, like: